Hela (character): Marvel Cinematic Universe

 Hela appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Cate Blanchett.
-This version is the daughter of Odin instead of Loki, and the first Asgardian to wield Mjolnir.
+This version is the daughter of Odin and the first Asgardian to wield Mjolnir.
 Additionally, she is an agile yet formidable combatant who wields Necroswords and can summon various types of blades from within her cloak.
 Years prior, she helped Odin conquer the Nine Realms before he became alarmed by her ambitious and warmongering behavior.
 She was defeated in a battle that claimed all but one of the Valkyrie's lives and was trapped in an interdimensional prison in Hel, with Odin's life keeping her at bay.